zoonoo/azure-docs.ko-kr/articles/sql-data-warehouse/sql-data-warehouse-manage-monitor.md

 ```

 -- Find the SQL Server execution plan for a query running on a specific SQL Data Warehouse Compute or Control node.
--- Replace node_id and spid with values from previous query.
+-- Replace distribution_id and spid with values from previous query.

 DBCC PDW_SHOWEXECUTIONPLAN(1, 78);